Skip to content

 • Extensions — Embeddings, caching, batching, plugins

-Both runtimes share the same architecture:
+All runtimes share the same protocol-driven architecture with cross-runtime parity:

-Transportreqwest (tokio)httpx (asyncio)
+Transportreqwest (tokio)httpx (asyncio)fetch (Node.js)net/http

-TypesRust structsPydantic v2 models
+TypesRust structsPydantic v2 modelsTypeScript interfacesGo structs

 Applications use the unified runtime API.
 A single AiClient interface works across all providers: